Electrostat-Lab/Open-Literature/reading/prolouge.md

 > Notice that, this guide could be applied on any humanitarian processable language that concludes lexical resources, grammatical range, and sentences.

 ## Table of contents:
-* Plan propositional statements principles.
+* Plain propositional statements principles.
 * Plain predicate logic principles.
 * Predicate logic in sentence deciphering.
 * Predicate logic in basic sentence building.